siddiqus/expressive/README.md

 - tooMany (429)
 - internalServerError (500)

+* Also, you don't always have to extend a BaseController class.
+You can simply pass a controller function as your request handler. e.g. `function (req, res, next) { }`

 #### Routes and subroutes
   - The ExpressApp class takes a 'router' parameter in its constructor's first parameter.
 This 'router' object looks like this:
     ```javascript